Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Methods

-As shown in Fig.~\ref{fig2}, the Signal Collection Vehicle (SCV) is designed for integrating into downhole tools.
-The SCV comprises several submodules, including the analog frontend (AFE) module, the signal processing and control module, the data storage module, the input-output (I/O) module, and auxiliary modules.
-Once the SCV begins operation, the AFE module samples CCL signals at 1 kHz via an analog-to-digital converter (ADC), converting them to digital format, and the control module stores these digital data in the storage module.
-Following completion of downhole operations, the SCV is salvaged to export data via the I/O module.
+To eliminate signal degradation associated with long cable transmission and preserve signal integrity, a Signal Collection Vehicle (SCV) was developed, as shown in Fig.~\ref{fig2}.
+The SCV is designed to be integrated into downhole toolstring and enable the real-time logging of raw CCL signals downhole.

-By sampling CCL signals downhole and eliminating long cable transmissions, signal integrity is preserved.
-The signals sampled by the SCV are designated as “original CCL waveforms” and form the foundation for dataset construction, as illustrated in Fig.~\ref{fig3}(a).
+The SCV comprises of the analog frontend (AFE) module, the signal processing and control module, the data storage module, the input-output (I/O) module, and auxiliary modules.
+As the SCV is lowered with downhole toolstring, the AFE module samples raw CCL signal at a sampling rate of \SI{1}{\kilo\hertz} via a 16-bit resolution analog-to-digital converter (ADC).
+The resulting digital data is recorded in the storage module.
+Upon completion of downhole operations, the SCV is salvaged, and data is exported via the I/O module.